azupanc/eo-ex/README.md

 Read more about it at [this blog](https://medium.com/sentinel-hub/global-earth-observation-service-from-your-laptop-23157680cf5e).

-**NOTE: This example is obsolete and is no longer mantained.
+**NOTE: This example is obsolete and is no longer maintained.
 See [sentinel-hub/water-observatory-backend](https://github.com/sentinel-hub/water-observatory-backend) instead for a working and up-to-date example.**